-A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I’m going to break down the sneaker battle between Converse and Vans.
+A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I’m going to break down the sneaker battle between Converse vs Vans.

 Both shoes are perfect for warm weather because they come in a plethora of colors and styles.
 They also both have a rubber sole and, most commonly, canvas material.
 So should you buy Converse or Vans?
 Here’s a breakdown for those who are as indecisive as me.

 Converse shoes have been around since 1908 and they later created sneakers using the rubber they made for their galoshes.
 The sneaker became known as the “All-Star”, as it still is today.